-When opening a bank account for your business, there are a few items you’ll need to gather to verify your business information and streamline your application process.
+When opening a bank account for your business, there are a few items you’ll want to have on hand to verify your business information and streamline your application process.
 Not all bank account applications will ask for the same documents, but there are common items that many applications require.
-Follow along here as we walk you through what is needed to open a business bank account.
+In this article, you’ll learn what documents are typically required to open a business bank account, as well as how to get started with opening a business checking account online.

 Below, we’ve listed the documents and information you’ll need in order to verify your business when applying for a business bank account.
 These details are required, in addition to providing information about yourself, such as your SSN and full legal name, which are used to verify your identity.

-To help you navigate the process of opening a business bank account as smoothly as possible, we’ve broken down the list of requirements into several categories: things you’ll always need, things you’ll often need (depending on your business entity), and things you might need in unique situations.
+To help you navigate the process of opening a business bank account as smoothly as possible, we’ve broken down the list of requirements into several categories: things every business needs to apply, and things you’ll need depending on your business type.

 EIN, Tax ID, and/or SSN